jxb3641/OpenAI-hackathon-Scope3/README.md

 `pip install -r requirements.txt`

 To interface with OpenAI, you need to set up an API key.
 - Go to openai.com.
 - Click on the "API" tab on the top right.
 - Click on "Login" button at the top right.
 - Sign up with the email address you provided to OpenAI when signing up for this hackathon.
 You should see "oai-hackathon-2022-team-8" as one of your organizations.
 - Click on your initial on the top right.
 A dropdown menu should expand.
 - Click on "View API Keys" -> "Create a new secret key"
 - Copy this key.
 - In the `.env` file in repo root, replace `YourKeyHere` with your API key:

-        `OPENAI_API_KEY=(CopiedKeyHere)`
+    OPENAI_API_KEY=(CopiedKeyHere)

 - Save and exit.
 - Whenever you want to use the OpenAI API in your scripts, be sure to include this line after you import openai and os, so your local client knows your key:

-    `openai.api_key=os.getenv("OPENAI_API_KEY")`
+    openai.api_key=os.getenv("OPENAI_API_KEY")

 For the `streamlit_10k_investigation.py` streamlit app (or any other streamlit apps) to be able to use your OpenAI API key, you simply need to replace `YourKeyHere` with the API key in `.streamlit/secrets.toml`:

-    `openai_api_key = "(yourAPIKeyHere)"`
+    openai_api_key = "(YourKeyHere)"

 If you're creating your own Streamlit script, be sure to get the secret using the following line after you import openai:

-    `openai.api_key = st.secrets["openai_api_key"]`
+    openai.api_key = st.secrets["openai_api_key"]

 ## Overview